-past five holiday periods.
-Crashes occur over the Christmas-New Year period for several reasons:
+Road crashes occur in high numbers over the Christmas-New Year period for several reasons:

-people on holiday can let down their guard when it comes to road safety - i.e speeding, driving when tired, not buckling
+* people on holiday can let down their guard when it comes to road safety - i.e driving too fast, not wearing a safety

 But driving during the holidays doesn’t have to be stressful or dangerous if you take a little time to make sure that